ursuscamp/ursuscamp.github.io/_posts/2022-12-19-transmission-with-vpn.md

 Finally, you should be able to connect to your transmission web UI on another machine on your network like this: `http://your-machine:9091`

+If you get a message about rpc whitelists, stop the transmission-deamon service, then edit `~/.config/transmission-daemon/settings.json` and set the `rpc-whitelist` config options to `false` to disable rpc-whitelist.
+Make sure to set the `rpc-user` and `rpc-password` attribute, and change `rpc-authentication-required` to `true`.

 Links: